If you want to know more about our procedures, please speak to one of the following:

 - Notify their teacher whenever they come across information or messages that are dangerous, inappropriate, or make them feel uncomfortable.

 - Be aware that the author of an e-mail or web page may not be the person they claim to be.

 Pupils are responsible for appropriate behaviour on the schools computer network just as they are in the classroom or in the school playground.
 Communications on the network are often public in nature.
 General school rules and the Behaviour Policy apply and it is expected that users will comply with the guidelines of this policy.

-At the beginning of each year children are taught a series of E-Safety lessons the build their knowledge of how to stay safe online.
-The children also have refresher lessons each term.
+Throughout each year children are taught a series of Internet -Safety lessons the build their knowledge of how to stay safe online.

 Pupils could potentially have unfiltered, unsupervised internet access at home.
 All parents should be aware of the concerns and benefits of school internet use.
-Parents are therefore encouraged to look at government guidance available on the internet to help in the supervision of their children.
-We have also organised and will continue to organise E-Safety training for parents.
+The links below include lots of information that will help you to keep your children safe on line:

 Every school must have a Child Protection Policy – often referred to as the school’s Safeguarding Policy.
 The aim of the policy is to ensure that our school has effective measures in place to safeguard your children from the potential risk of harm and that the safety and wellbeing of the children are of the highest priority in all aspects of our school’s work.
 Having the policy in place ensures that all members of our school community:

 - Are aware of our responsibilities in relation to safeguarding and child protection

 - Know the procedures that should be followed if we have a cause for concern